MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 ## Results and future steps

+After 10 hours of testing on real internet traffic on our VPS server, over 5000 different flows were registered and processed.
+Out of them, 129 were classified as malign.
+These 129 flows were probably not DoS, since everything was working well during the period.
+5000 flows in 10 hours are not many, but we consider the main goals of this proof of concept project reached, nonetheless.

 In this project we explored the possibilities of DoS detection and mitigation, realizing a working framework that would allow, not only big corporations, but also common network users like *we* are in the first place, to defend our online projects against this and other cyberthreats.
-All of this, at a low price.
+We also showed that, at least local, DoS protection is feasible at a low price.

-One issue with neural networks is that they always classify something wrong, no matter the performances on the test set, since they deal with probabilities: this is due to the fact that training data is partial data, in fact it does not (and would be impossible to) include all possible samples.
+One issue with neural networks is that they always classify something wrong (as seen in 10 hours of real world testing time), no matter the performances on the test set, since they deal with probabilities: this is due to the fact that training data is partial data, in fact it does not (and would be impossible to) include all possible samples.
 The misclassification of a connection has repercussions also on ethical and legal sectors of computing.
 What happens if a connection to a critical service (e.g. an hospital service) was not possible because SN classifies the flow of packets wrongly?
 Consequences could be surely devastating.

 The project is far from complete!
 Our future steps include: